-- the spelling of each delegation member's name and other personal details; - athletes' entry and qualification/eligibility; - team officials' quotas; - accreditation access; - · verification of all events; and - any outstanding matters such as transferable accreditations.
+- the spelling of each delegation member's name and other personal details; - athletes' registration/final entry and qualification/eligibility; - team officials' quotas; - accreditation access entitlements; - · verification of all events; and - any outstanding matters such as transferable accreditations.

-An online Digital Delegation Registration (D-DRM) meeting is organised before the arrival of the NPC to address any issues unresolved during the Pre-DRM or to complete sport entries and accreditations tasks, if possible.
+DDRs are held via remove/online communication methods before the arrival of the NPC to address any issues unresolved during the pre-DRM or to complete sport entries and accreditations tasks, if possible.

-The Final Delegation Registration Meeting (F-DRM) are held between the OCOG representatives and the Chef de Mission of each NPC on arrival at the Paralympic Village.
+F-DRMs are held between the OCOG representatives and the Chef de Mission of each NPC on arrival at the Paralympic Village.